 Weapons Call of Duty-Chicom CQB

-The Chicom QCB (short for Close Quarter Battle) is a submachine gun from : Black Ops II, first seen in the Los Angeles gameplay trailer.
+The Chicom QCB (short for Close Quarter Battle) is a submachine gun from : Black Ops II, seen in the Los Angeles gameplay trailer.
 It has a high rate of fire and shoots three-round bursts by default.

 Call of Duty: Black Ops II